NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 [^34]: if you fix an embedding into R, then the unique fundamental unit > 1 is often called **the** fundamental unit
 [^35]: at this point, you might wonder why I didn't just write the problem like this in the first place.
 That's because the place I stole it from wrote it as y^2=x^3-2 originally as well.
 [^36]: If you write it as the product of two numbers, one of them is a unit
-[^37]: because I forgot it was possible for it not to be the case
+[^37]: because I forgot it was possible for it not to be the case (i.e. I forgot square numbers exist)
 [^38]: some people will try to tell you that this is impossible, but do not be fooled.
 I believe in you, and I know you can let out a gasp if you so will it.